-- Preschool funding is not part of AB602 Allocations. - Web-based IEP/SEIS expense begins - Districts will incur the total web-based IEP cost on a per ADA basis (Approved 5/19/06) - SBCSS Transportation Expense added to funding model - SBCSS Leased Facility Expense added to funding model - CSDR Excess Cost added to funding model - Due to the SELPA experiencing overall decline in ADA, the growth allocation was modified. - Only districts experiencing declining/growing ADA receive the negative/positive growth allocation. - Those districts experiencing growth in ADA will not receive the negative growth allocation when the SELPA is declining. - $\circ\,$ Those districts experiencing declining ADA will not receive the positive growth allocation when the SELPA is growing. - Declining Enrollment Adjustment to support districts during the first year of declining enrollment was eliminated from the X-Pot (Approved 6/16/06)
+- Preschool funding is not part of AB602 Allocations. - Web-based IEP/SEIS expense begins - Districts will incur the total web-based IEP cost on a per ADA basis (Approved 5/19/06) - SBCSS Transportation Expense added to funding model - SBCSS Leased Facility Expense added to funding model - CSDR Excess Cost added to funding model - Due to the SELPA experiencing overall decline in ADA, the growth allocation was modified. - Only districts experiencing declining/growing ADA receive the negative/positive growth allocation. - Those districts experiencing growth in ADA will not receive the negative growth allocation when the SELPA is declining. - Those districts experiencing declining ADA will not receive the positive growth allocation when the SELPA is growing. - Declining Enrollment Adjustment to support districts during the first year of declining enrollment was eliminated from the X-Pot (Approved 6/16/06)

-- Costs associated with provision of CASEMIS production and web-based IEP support will be billed to districts based on a Superintendent's Council approved dollar amount multiplied by districts' current year P-2 ADA (Approved 5/12/06) - When property is leased as provider program classrooms or property is owned and maintained by SBCSS for provider classroom usage and students served do not generate revenue limit dollars, member LEAs will contribute to the lease, maintenance, and operating costs equal to the percentage of students served in the provider programs at that site (Approved 11/17/06) - X-Pot Contribution Rate is \$22.50 (Approved 4/21/06)
+- When property is leased as provider program classrooms or property is owned and maintained by SBCSS for provider classroom usage and students served do not generate revenue limit dollars, member LEAs will contribute to the lease, maintenance, and operating costs equal to the percentage of students served in the provider programs at that site (Approved 11/17/06) - X-Pot Contribution Rate is \$22.50 (Approved 4/21/06)